 Recently, while building automation workflows with n8n, I ran into a problem: although n8n makes it easy to connect various services, interacting with the Ethereum blockchain is surprisingly difficult.
-Usually, you need to install a Code Node and import ethers.js or viem to handle it, or write JSON-RPC requests manually.
-This isn’t very convenient when you want to quickly build blockchain automation workflows.
+Usually, you need to use a Code Node and install external libraries like ethers.js or viem, or manually handle signatures using the Crypto node.
+This is completely unsuitable for non-developers.

 While the community already has n8n-nodes-web3, its functionality is relatively basic, and many common operations aren’t supported.
 So, I wanted to test Claude Code’s Vibe Coding capabilities while also trying out n8n node development.
 Since I frequently need these features myself, I decided to create a more comprehensive Ethereum integration package.